I moved from Madrid to London and wrote down everything.

 - With Lycamobile you can set up a data plan.
 I paid for my data plan with a Paypal subscription so I can cancel the plan from the Paypal web.
 Be aware that sometimes plans have an introductory price that change after a period of time.

 Can’t give you much information on this.
 I did my searching back in the time and end up on Virgin Fiber Optic.
 I got 12 Megabytes/s out of a 100 Megabit connection, which is excellent.
+Three refused me initially as a costumer, then call me after I setup utilities on my home.
+I suspect my credit score improved and they somehow found out.

 If your water supply is with Thames water, you can set up your account online.